AwesomeChap/Line_Count_Adder/README.md

 ![alt text](output.png "Output File Generated")

 <b>Note: </b><i>This application was build in linux so if you wish to run it on windows you might need do some adjusments.
-However, Most of the issues should get sloved using Git Bash</i>
+However, Most of the issues should get solved using Git Bash</i>